LiuElvin/STAT_302_Final_Project/README.md

   - A message hops from one device to the next until it reaches its destination

-  - There are no centralized nodes or fixed structures (such as base stations)
+  - There are no centralized nodes or fixed structures (such as routers)

   - Devices can dynamically enter and exit the network